wesayhowhigh/docs/docs/plugins/october/auth/password-reset.md

 ---
 # Password Reset

-The password reset consists of two parts, emails the reset link and setting the new password using the link.
+The password reset consists of two parts; emailing the reset link and setting the new password using the link.

 ## Email Password Link